LinuxSystemsEngineer/django_rest_framework_datatables_project/README.md

     python3 manage.py runserver 0.0.0.0:8007
     ```

-12. **Access the django web app through your web browser:**
+12. **Access the Django web interface through your web browser:**

     ```bash
-    with web browser, navigate to 127.0.0.1:8007
+    with a web browser, navigate to 127.0.0.1:8007
     ```

 ## Usage

 - **Read-only Datatables:**

-    Access the read-only datatables at [http://hostserveripaddress:8007](http://hostserveripaddress:8007).
+    Access the read-only data tables at [http://hostserveripaddress:8007](http://hostserveripaddress:8007).

 - **CRUD Operations:**

-    For CRUD operations, go to [http://hostserveripaddress:8007/admin](http://hostserveripaddress:8007/admin) and log in with the username and password you created.
+    For data management operations, go to [http://hostserveripaddress:8007/admin](http://hostserveripaddress:8007/admin) and log in with the username and password you created.

 ## Features